mimecast/dtail/doc/installation.md

 This guide also assumes that you know how to use ``systemd`` and how to configure a service there.
 If you are unsure please consult the documentation of your distribution.

-This guide also assumes that you know how to add a new Nagios check to your monitoring infrastructure.

 # Compile it

 Please check the [Quick Starting Guide](quickstart.md) for instructions how to compile DTail.
 It is recommended to automate the build process via your build pipeline (e.g. produce a deployable RPM via Jenkins).
-But that is out of scope of this documentation.
+You don't have to use ``go get...`` to compile and install the binaries.
+You can also clone the repository and use ``make`` instead.

 # Install it